 Threats and cyberattacks

 Cybersecurity has become a top priority for businesses of all sizes.
-Cyberattacks are becoming more sophisticated and frequent, posing a significant threat to corporate data’s integrity, availability, and confidentiality.
+Cyberattacks are becoming more sophisticated and frequent, posing a significant threat to the integrity, availability, and confidentiality of corporate data.

 Common threats include malware, ransomware, phishing, and denial-of-service (DDoS) attacks.
-The success of each of these attacks comes with severe consequences, such as the loss of critical data, disruptions to business operations, and damage to corporate reputation.
+The success of each of these attacks carries severe consequences, including the loss of critical data, disruptions to business operations, and damage to corporate reputation.

 Malware, including viruses, worms, and Trojans, infiltrates company systems, corrupting files and stealing sensitive information.
 Ransomware is particularly dangerous because it encrypts company data and demands a ransom to release it.